 “America”- Waylon Jennings—Outlaw Country Patriotism

 This patriotic song from Outlaw Country legend Waylon Jennings should definitely be on your playlist for the Fourth of July.
 It’s not the hard-edged nationalism of some America-loving cuts nor is it the somber history lesion like “Ragged Old Flag.”
-Instead, “America” is about being proud to live in a country with a diverse population who can all stand together and accept one another.
+Instead, “America” is about being proud to live in a country with a diverse population who can stand together and accept one another.
+In times of division and strife, idealistic songs like this are important.

 Written by Sammy Johns, “America” might not reflect the country we live in today but it is something to aspire to.